chomperoni/chomperoni/README.md

                                 •·.·''·.·• •·.·''·.·•·.·''·.·• •·.·''·.·
                                Im always C+H Feel free to cuddle right by me!
                                Fastest Way for me to notice you is if you whipser to me!
                                My Friend Requests are ALWAYS ON.
 I might ignore it if I havent see you before.
+                               If I ever unadd you, i most likey have a reason for it. (unless im clearing up my list, but ill only unadd inactive people)